Most compression socks are too hard to put on.

 Wide-calf sizes are based on shoe size independently, not the assumption that wide calf equals large foot.
 A proper fit for every body.

-Looks like regular socks.
+Feels like regular socks.

 Classic, clean design that works with any outfit.
 Nothing screams medical device.
 Just a well-made sock that happens to be doing a lot of good.